 Doctor of Philosophy (PhD)

 Higher education institutions are facing low degree completion rates on an epidemic scale.
 The role of a bachelor degree completion in the well-being and future life of college students is of paramount importance, impacting physical and mental health, financial stability, relationship satisfaction and duration, safety, and community engagement.

 Ivie, Tara S., "An Analysis of Degree Completion Among Female Students at Utah Valley University: A Demonstration Case for an Individualized Analysis Model in Higher Education" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7776.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .